stuible/VCH-homehealth/pages/modules/introduction/more/community-health.md

         - category: [Access and Equity, modules/intro/topic/clinicians/6a.jpg]
         - category: [Professional Responsibility and Accountability, modules/intro/topic/clinicians/7a.jpg]

-        - Health Promotion: Encourage clients and families dealing with chronic illnesses to participate in regular physical and social activities.
+        - Health Promotion: Encourage clients and families dealing with chronic illnesses to participate in regular physical and social activities
         - Access and Equity: Advocate for families caring for ill loved ones.
 Seek and provide resources to clients, and caregivers for higher levels of care
         - Health Maintenance, Restoration and Palliation: Collaborate with the client to adapt the care provided based on clients’ choices, their own personal skills, and the resources available
         - Professional Relationships: Provide ‘continuity of care’ and build trust with the client and their family leading to better health